Bounty (chocolate bar)

-Bounty is a coconut-filled, chocolate-enrobed candy bar manufactured by Mars Inc. since 1951.
+Bounty is a British coconut-filled, chocolate-enrobed candy bar manufactured by Mars Inc. since 1951.

 History

 The Bounty was designed in Slough by Forrest Mars Sr. as an imitation of the Mounds bar introduced by Peter Paul in 1936.
 Mars introduced his version in Britain and other markets where Paul did not operate.
 Since then, Bounty has been marketed around the world.
 In the United States, Bounty was launched in 1989 by Mars to compete against The Hershey Company which had taken control of the Mounds and Almond Joy bars.
 However, Bounty failed in the market there.

 Flavours

-Bounty has a coconut filling, enrobed typically with milk chocolate (in a blue wrapper) but also with dark chocolate (in a red wrapper) and is usually sold as two small bars wrapped in one package.
+Bounty has a coconut filling, enrobed typically with milk chocolate (in a blue wrapper) but also with dark chocolate (in a red wrapper) and is usually sold as two small bars wrapped in one package, although smaller bars do exist - usually not sold separately.